Thailand. One of the coolest places in the world to visit — and I'm not just saying that because of their beaches.

 Thailand is home to an impressive history, and boasts some gorgeous ruins for you to explore.
 One ruin in particular that you're going to have to put on your bucket list is the Ayutthaya Ruins.
-I've got all the tips and tricks to make your visit that much better.
+I've got all the tips and tricks to make your visit happen.

 You may also be interested in our ultimate Thailand destination guide

 Time for a bit of history.
-Sukhothai (we also love the Sukhothai Ruins BTW) was the first Siamese capital of Thailand and was founded in 1238.
-After the city of Ayutthaya was founded and because it was a thriving city, it took over as the capital and remained the capital for 400 years.
+Sukhothai (we also love the Sukhothai Ruins BTW) was the first Siamese capital of Thailand, founded in 1238.
+Because Ayutthaya was a thriving city, it took over as capital and remained that way for 400 years.
 It acted as an extensive trading port with Europe and became a major piece of Thai's history.

 In 1767 the Burmese attacked and left the city in ruins, devastated by fire.
 Many of those that were not killed in the attack were taken and forced into slavery.
 Most of the city was destroyed unfortunately, but what was left is still standing today.

 - Entry Fees